janscience/MicroConfig/README.md

 - [Action](src/Action.h): Base class for executable or configurable menu entries.
 - [Parameter](src/Parameter.h): Actions with configurable name-value pairs of various types.
 - [Menu](src/Menu.h): A menu of actions and parameters.
-- [Configurator](src/Configuration.h): Configure menus from a configuration file.

 ### Help and configuration menu